CharlesYuan02/flydo/README.md

 ### To Do:
 1. Create a function to move Flydo based on output of object detector.
+2. Improve accuracy of tracker (i.e. the object detection model).
-2. Figure out how to decrease latency between drone feed and visual display.
+3. Figure out how to decrease latency between drone feed and visual display.

 ## Acknowledgements
 Thanks to Takashi Nakamura, PhD, for writing this <a href="https://medium.com/fullstackai/how-to-train-an-object-detector-with-your-own-coco-dataset-in-pytorch-319e7090da5">article</a> showing me the basics on how to train Faster R-CNN with Pytorch.